Press "Enter" to skip to content

 Working across neuroscience and machine learning, my research aims to elucidate how we develop an understanding of space and dimensionality.
 Using both neural data and VR simulations, I aim to establish a computational framework that explains the patterns and idiosyncrasies of our spatial and social processing.

-Marco Abrate
+Marco P. Abrate

 PhD student